woocommerce/woocommerce/plugins/woocommerce-blocks/readme.txt

 == Description ==

 WooCommerce Blocks are the easiest, most flexible way to display your products on posts and pages!

+**Note: Feature plugin for WooCommerce + Gutenberg.
+This plugin serves as a space to iterate and explore new Blocks and updates to existing blocks for WooCommerce, and how WooCommerce might work with the block editor.**

+Use this plugin if you want access to the bleeding edge of available blocks for WooCommerce.
+However, stable blocks are bundled into WooCommerce, and can be added from the "WooCommerce" section in the block inserter.

 **Featured Product Block**
 Select and display a single product in a new, high impact fashion.
 Control text alignment, hide or show the price and description, add a color overlay, change the button call to action, and override the product photo.